 NB: I usually use the convention "1-seed, 2-seed, 3-seed, 4-seed" for what the NCAA calls "bands".
 I use the convention #1, #2, ... #16 for the overall seeding.

 Initial Tournament Placement There are four regionals.
-This year they:
+For 2014 they are:

 -- East: Bridgeport, CT hosted by Yale.

 -- Northeast: Worcester, MA hosted by Holy Cross.

 -- West: Saint Paul, MN hosted by Minnesota.

 For each band, if any team is the host of a regional, those teams get placed first regardless of bracket integrity.
 This year there will almost certainly be at least one, as the Gophers are #1 in the PWR.
 Yale is #19, and the other two hosts are sub-.500 clubs who would need to win their conference tournaments to get a bid.

 However, let me assume for my first discussion below that there are no host teams involved so that the bracket integrity is perfect: